General

 In the evening Indian dinner at the hotel.

-Meals: Breakfast, Dinner | Overnight: – Nuwara Eliya
+Meals: Breakfast, Dinner Overnight – Nuwara Eliya

-Day 07: Nuwara Eliya – Sita Amman temple – Hakgala gardens.
+Day 08: Nuwara Eliya – Sita Amman temple – Hakgala gardens.

-This morning after breakfast, we proceed to visit Sita Amman temple.
+This morning after breakfast, at 9:00am we proceed to visit Sita Amman temple.
 Then we visit Hakgala gardens known as Ashok Vatika – one of the pleasure gardens of King Ravana and Isthripura, where the exotic cave has a picturesque cascading waterfall that was in existence 2000 years ago.

 Sita Amman temple – (Approximately 20 Minutes Drive)